-NORFOLK, Va. – A Portsmouth man pleaded guilty Thursday to his role in the prostitution of a child at hotels across Virginia Beach and Norfolk, the Department of Justice said in a statement.
+NORFOLK, Va. – A Portsmouth man was sentenced Monday to 11 years and 5 months for his role in the prostitution of a child at hotels across Virginia Beach and Norfolk.

 Timothy Williams originally pleaded not guilty to sex trafficking a minor in June 2019, but pleaded guilty to multiple counts of using facilities in interstate commerce to promote and manage the sex trafficking of a child.

 Court documents show that the case started in February with a call to the National Human Trafficking Hotline about a 17-year-old who was possibly being trafficked.

 Records state the tipster said the teenage girl was facing severe physical abuse and was moving around to different hotels.